MwahMallah/DataScienceAlgorithmsForCarAccidents/README.md

 ### Classifier

 A **Random Forest classifier** is implemented to predict outcomes related to car accidents based on available features.

-The classifier can handle complex data patterns and provides feature importance to help understand which factors contribute most to accidents.
+### Clusterizer

+A **DBSCAN-based clusterizer** is used to identify high-risk areas by detecting accident clusters with many incidents.
+Only the largest clusters are considered, providing coordinates and approximate radius for each dangerous zone.

 ## Datasets